-Aaron Doering is in his sventh season as an athletic trainer here at Marquette University.
+Aaron Doering is in his eighth season as an athletic trainer here at Marquette University.
 He is responsible for the athletic training coverage of the women's volleyball and men's lacrosse teams and previously worked with women's basketball, men's cross country, men's track & field, men's and women's tennis and women's soccer.

 His current responsibilities include day-to-day student-athlete rehabilitation and treatment, practice coverage, and equipment and inventory management for the sports medicine department.
 He also oversees summer camp sport coverage and is a clinical instructor for the undergraduate athletic training educational program.